Who do I contact for more information?

 Do I need any prerequisites to register in the training?

 No, none of Recreation North’s learning events have pre-requisites.
 However, the learning events are offered in an order that progresses.
 Most will complete the Certificate in Northern Recreation Leadership and then proceed to the Certificate in Northern Recreation Management.

 Are all of the learning events (courses) delivered online?

-Yes, all of the core learning events and most of the electives are delivered remotely (online).
+Yes, all of the learning events are delivered remotely (online).
 Each territorial recreation and parks association may choose to offer some of the learning events in-person.
 For a schedule of in-person learning events, please contact your territorial association.

 What are the costs for the learning events?